ComputeStacks/terraform-cs-linode/README.md

 * Specify how many nodes you want (we recommend 1, 3, or 5).
 If you need more resources, consider increasing the plan size, or creating multiple availability zones.
 * Choose your region

+## (Optional) Auto-configure DNS

+You may wish to automatically configure your DNS records by using a terraform dns provider.
+Included here is an example file, `dns.tf.sample`.
+You may copy that to `dns.tf` and adjust accordingly.

+By default, you will see the required DNS settings under `result/`.

 ## Setup Terraform

 Before proceeding, ensure you have [terraform installed](https://learn.hashicorp.com/tutorials/terraform/install-cli), and then run: